jamesbloomer/tadaa/README.md

 ## Examples

-Use Tadaa to:
+Use Tadaa to
-- Play a sound when a bug is raised or closed in your bug tracking system
+* Play a sound when a bug is raised or closed in your bug tracking system
-- Play a sound when a story is finished
+* Play a sound when a story is finished
-- Play a sound when your favourite team scores / conceeds.
+* Play a sound when your favourite team scores / conceeds.
-- etc...
+* etc...